CheesyModz/MALProfileDiscordBot/Search/README.md

 Google search for user input.

 # How to use
-Once you have everything set up, simply run `GoogleSearch.py` and enter what youu want to search for.
+Once you have everything set up, simply run `GoogleSearch.py` in an IDE and enter what youu want to search for.

 # Preview
 ![image](https://user-images.githubusercontent.com/49135331/147413736-3f87b911-94ee-4624-b43a-a78dea35e6d6.png)